 Within the first 90 days of its shipment, he showed the iPhone as a potential investment for customers and business partners alike.

-Introducing a new product or service is challenging for any startup company, especially product launch advertisements.
+Introducing a new product or service in an ad pitch is challenging for any startup company, especially product launch advertisements.

 Position your message as a piece of news, like how Jobs introduced the iPhone in 2007.